luapower/website/www/md/build-scripts.md

 Because there doesn't seem to be any hope of getting rid of this language yet, we have to address the problem of the standard C++ library.
-The luapower answer to that is to bundle it as opposed to shipping it (or not bundling it and not shipping it), except on OSX which doesn't (and will not) support that.
+The luapower answer to that is to bundle it (i.e. link it statically in every C++ library) as opposed to linking it dynamically and shipping it (or linking it dynamically and not shipping it), except on OSX which doesn't (and will not) support that.
 Here's why:

 ### Windows